klieret/icsc-paradigms-and-patterns/readme.md

 ## Developing this further

 We are planning to convert this into a training similar to that of the [Software Carpentry](https://software-carpentry.org/) in order to be included in the [HSF curriculum](https://hepsoftwarefoundation.org/training/curriculum.html).
 Help is much appreciated.

 If you have any particular comments, feel free to open an issue on github for this repository.

 ## Citation & License

+Licensed as CC BY 4.0, see file ``license.md``.
+Please use the following zenodo ID to cite this
+work:

 [![DOI](https://zenodo.org/badge/240011587.svg)](https://zenodo.org/badge/latestdoi/240011587)